 |Truss Size||Cost per Truss (Materials Only)|

 You can expect to spend $75 to $400 per truss on roof framing depending on the style of the roof, the complexity of its design, its overall size, and other factors.
-The type of trusses used and the materials needed depend on the type of roof that you have.
-In the table and subsections below, you will see a breakdown of the average cost for roof framing based on roof type, the trusses required, and what each type of roof requires.
+The type of trusses used and the materials needed depend on the type of roofing that you have.
+In the table and subsections below, you will see a breakdown of the average cost for framing based on roofing type, the trusses required, and what each type of roofing requires.

 |Gambrel||$75 - $125|

 |Flat||$100 - $150|

 |Gable||$100 - $175|

 The average gambrel roof truss prices range between $75 and $125 per truss, depending on the type used.
 On a Gambrel roof, the side pitches are nearly vertical in their design, making it easy for people to finish the attic.
 These roofs are popular in the New England region.
 The top sections of the roof have a more moderate pitch.
 To create this roof, you may need a combination of trusses, including a mono and low-pitch fan.
 The exact number and style of trusses depend on your roofing design.